 - Math readiness and placement into an appropriate math course will be determined by the university-administered ACCUPLACERTM Exam.
 Students who have the equivalent of MATH 210 transferred from another recognized university will be exempted from taking this Exam.
 It should be noted that Precalculus (MATH 191) credit will not be considered in fulfillment of any of the School of Engineering program requirements. - Engineering students must have completed secondary school course work in Physics and two other laboratory sciences.
-Applicants who have not completed such course work at the secondary school level will be required to do remedial course work in science prior to admission into the School of Engineering. - Engineering students are required to take the university's Computer Proficiency Exam prior to their first term of admission into Engineering.
+Applicants who have not completed such course work at the secondary school level will be required to do remedial course work in science prior to taking sophomore-level Engineering courses.. - Engineering students are required to take the university's Computer Proficiency Exam prior to their first term of admission into Engineering.
 A student who fails the Exam will be required to enroll in and pass COMP 101 within his or her first term of admission.
-In such cases, COMP 101 credit will not count towards any of the School of Engineering program requirements. - Students who fail to secure admission into Engineering may continue their studies at AUD in a discipline other than Engineering, provided they are accepted for admission into a new program.
-The university does not assume any responsibility for loss of credit due to the student's change of program (i.e., from Pre-Engineering to another program).
+In such cases, COMP 101 credit will not count towards any of the School of Engineering program requirements. - Students who fail to meet the Pre-Engineering or SAT requirements may continue their studies at AUD in a discipline other than Engineering, provided they are accepted for admission into a new program.
+The university does not assume any responsibility for loss of credit due to the student's change of program.